-The portal to the left is dedicated to martyrs with Christ appearing to Saint Stephen and the Martyrdom of the Saint.
+The portal to the left reveals the martyrs with Christ appearing to Saint Stephen and the Martyrdom of the Saint.

 The central portal represents the Last Judgement with Christ, Mary and John, as well as scenes depicting the Procession of the Chosen and the Damned.